-In the strategic and some tactic field, this new professionals are called Social Media Directors or Community Managers.
+In the strategic and some tactic field, these new professionals are called social media Directors or Community Managers.
 We have a lot of definitions for this position, if we look at the Financial Times Lexicon, they define it as “An executive in the company who acts as the ambassador of a company or brand on the web.
 The community manager builds and monitors multiple communities generated in blogs, forums, social networks, etc. S/he becomes the authorized voice of the company”.

 Reading Claire Flanagan (2011), we find that this position is getting critical, as she says: “With the emergence of social collaboration tools and the impact they have on employee and customer communities, community management has emerged in a critical, vital role”.

 But finally, this important role is still evolving, and needing new skills and knowledge’s, the question is if the companies are going to hire these professionals, or need to do it, for this position, and do we have a successful tool to measure their impact?